Snabes06/TestingWeb/README.md

 # Plans
 - Good design
-- Work well on both platforms
+- Work well on both platforms (mobile and pc)
 - Keep it simple and nice

   thats all the plans for now